theupdateframework/taps/candidate-fulcio-tap.md

 ## Signature format
-A signature using a Fulcio key should include the Fulcio certificate for use in verification.
+A signature using a Fulcio key MUST include the Fulcio certificate for use in verification.
 For this verification, this TAP adds a ‘cert’ field to ‘signatures’.
 With this field, signatures would look like:

 ```
 "signatures" : [